HammSoftware/simple-webcam-dashboard/Readme.md

 For example, a Raspberry Pi 5 can easily handle 12 or more streams simultaneously without breaking a sweat.\
 Using `ffmpeg` and `nginx`, we are setting up a small webserver.

-Feel free to use and modify this source code any way you like.
+Feel free to use and modify this source code any way you like.\
+Source code created by [Hamm Software](https://www.hamm.software).

 ### Instructions ###